Mahmood Hussein Mattan: Subsequent events

 In 1954 Tahir Gass, the man seen outside Lily Volpert's shop by Harold Cover, was convicted of murdering wages clerk Granville Jenkins in a country lane near Newport, Monmouthshire.
 Jenkins had been stabbed to death in a frenzied attack.
 At Gass's trial, medical evidence was presented that he was suffering from schizophrenia and was delusional.
 He was found to be insane and sent to Broadmoor, but less than a year later he was discharged and repatriated to the protectorate of British Somaliland, later part of Somalia and now Somaliland.

 In 1969 Harold Cover was convicted of the attempted murder of his daughter in Cardiff, by cutting her throat with an open razor, and sentenced to life imprisonment.

+In 1996 Mattan's remains were removed from the grounds of Cardiff Prison (which his widow had been unable to visit) and reburied in the Muslim section of Western Cemetery in Ely, Cardiff.

 Mattan's middle son, Omar, was found dead on a Scottish beach in 2003, and an open verdict was returned.
 In July 2006, his youngest son, Mervyn Edward Mattan, known as Eddie, was sentenced to six months imprisonment for his part in a failed bank robbery.
-Mervyn Matan died in June 2011, and was discovered at his home by a former girlfriend surrounded by several empty bottles of sherry.
+Mervyn Mattan died in June 2011, and was discovered at his home by a former girlfriend surrounded by several empty bottles of sherry.
 In October 2012, a coroner's inquest returned a verdict of death by dependence on alcohol.

 Laura Mattan died at the Royal Gwent Hospital in Newport on 1 January 2008, aged 78.